syncfusion-content/install-docs/Common/Essential-Studio/Add-On/Add-On.md

 5. Click Next.

-    > Note: The Unlock Key is validated and the Welcome screen opens.
+    N> The Unlock Key is validated and the Welcome screen opens.

     ![](Digitally-Signed-Assemblies-Setup_images/Digitally-Signed-Assemblies-Setup_img5.png)